 First on the list is a Breville Elite Juice Fountain ($299.95) juicer.

-The juicing cleanse has been around for awhile now, which is why a juicer would make a great gift for anyone who doesn’t have one yet.
+The juicing trend has been around for awhile, which is why a juicer would make a great gift for anyone who doesn’t have one yet.
 Juice shops can charge somewhere from $5-$8 for a drink, which adds up to cost (and is kind of pricey, regardless.)

 A juicer can save anyone a lot of money.
 I personally like to use a juicer for leftover fruit in my house.
 It helps put them to use before they go bad and it’s a great way to incorporate healthier options into meals without breaking the bank.